CGRP migraine treatment is a new type of treatment used to prevent and treat migraine attacks.

-Emgality has received the necessary recommendation from the PBAC to be added to the PBS, but there is no guarantee of when it will be listed as the company still needs to negotiate with the health department on price and restrictions.
+Emgality has received the necessary recommendation from the PBAC to be added to the PBS, but due to some of the details in the positive recommendation being unworkable, they are going back to the November meeting of PBAC with a new application.
+This means that listing will not happen until 2021 at the earliest.
+Read more and make your submission here.
 You can get Emgality on a private prescription from either a neurologist or a GP.
-They will need to log on to the Lilly portal for doctors – https://mylilly.com.au/ – and print out a voucher for you to take to the pharmacist.
+There are no restrictions or limitations for private prescriptions, so no minimum number of migraine days or drugs you need to try first.
+Your doctor will need to log on to the Lilly portal for doctors – https://mylilly.com.au/ – and print out a voucher for you to take to the pharmacist.
 Then the pharmacist will need to order it in for you (it won’t be in stock).
 You will get your first two months free, and then the recommended retail price is $297 per month with the discount voucher.
 Without the discount voucher it is around $900 to $1000 per month.